The Ultimate Minimalist Travel Packing List

 No lost luggage.

-Airlines lose stuff frequently, and your checked luggage can be at risk of that.
 Just avoid the potential hassle.
 If you pack carry-on only, you’ll know that all your stuff is safe with you.

 You’ll save money and avoid headaches.

 Traveling with a carry-on or backpack means zipping in and out of places, being able to take public transportation for cheap (instead of taking expensive taxis or shuttles), and ultimately being more efficient.
-Large pieces of luggage physically bog you down and will cost you a lot more money in the long run.

 Packing Tips for Minimalist Travelers